ImageMagick/Usage-Markdown/distorts/index.md

 #### Arc into Full Circle Rings {#arc_rings}

 Longer images will '`Arc`' distort a lot better over very large angles.
-For example you can wrap long images (like text messages) into rings.
+For example, you can wrap long images (like text messages) into rings.
 And just so you can truly see what is happening here I set a different [Virtual Pixel](../misc/#virtual-pixel) background color, so you can see the boundary of the original image.

 ~~~